 A good football coach doesn’t just shout “let’s win” and walk away.
 They translate ambition into training blocks, tactics, drills, video review, nutrition, recovery, and selection.
 They adjust based on what the data says – not what they wish it said.
 Crucially, they also stop doing things: drop drills that aren’t working, rest players, change formation mid-match.
 Coaching is as much about what you cut as what you add.

 In engineering, goals often fail because nothing ever gets cut – everything stays “priority #1.”
-The equivalent of good coaching is: define outcomes clearly, ensure goals are realistic and testable, use stretch objectives to drive growth rather than punish reality, track leading indicators not just lagging ones – and be willing to kill work that isn’t creating enough value.
+The equivalent of good coaching is: define outcomes clearly, ensure goals are realistic and testable, set stretch objectives that challenge the team without breaking trust, track leading indicators not just lagging ones – and be willing to drop work that isn’t creating enough value.

 Above all, beware the quarterly miracle.
 When targets slip, there’s a temptation to hunt for some dramatic intervention – a reorganisation, a pivot, a heroic push – that will magically recover 30% overnight.
 Athletes know better.
 You don’t become 30% stronger in a week.
 You become 30% better through small daily improvements that compound over months.
 The question isn’t whether you can pull off a sudden transformation.
 It’s whether you’re compounding daily.